jon-jacky/Piety/samples/ed.md

-**ed.py** provides the user interface: the command line and the public Python API described above, including command line parsing, argument checking, and error messages.  **ed.py** imports *ed0.py*, which provides the core: the data structures and the internal API for updating them, where each function has a fixed argument list, provides no error checking, and no error messages or progress messages.
+**ed.py** provides the user interface: the command line and the public Python API described above, including command line parsing, argument checking, and error messages.  **ed.py** reads and writes at the console, but does not directly update buffers or access files.
+**ed.py** imports *ed0.py*, which provides the core: the data structures and the internal API for updating them, where each function has a fixed argument list, provides no error checking, and no error messages or progress messages.  *ed0.py* does not access the console, but updates buffers and reads and writes files.

 ## Limitations ##